Customer to customer: Marketing

 C2C marketing is of critical importance to retailers.
 When a shopper buys a product, if it can be shared with the shopper's friends, that drives significant traffic back to the customer site.
-Additionally, shoppers trust user generated recommendations much higher than recommendations pushed by the retailer.
+Additionally, shoppers trust user-generated recommendations much more than recommendations pushed by the retailer.
 Retailers like CafePress have implemented C2C marketing on their website and companies like ShopSocially are building C2C marketing platforms for retailers.
-Recent trends by Facebook and Wavespot that leverage free WIFI at a local business are indicative of C2C marketing's importance in SMB space.
+Recent trends by Facebook and Wavespot that leverage free Wi-Fi at a local business are indicative of C2C marketing's importance in the SMB space.

 Most companies think of C2C marketing as the use of social media channels such as Facebook and Twitter.
-However, in many cases, the messaging tends to be business to consumer.
+However, in many cases, the messaging tends to be business-to-consumer.
 A study performed in Colombia with 686 surveys analyzed factors C2C users perceive as influences in the intention to use and the acceptance of a marketplace: trust, high web quality, low prices and social influence are key drivers that engage consumers to this marketplaces.